augustovictor/software-architecture-specialization/README.md

         - Well suited for event based systems (publisher and subscribers)

 Since SOAP messages are stateless we store interaction state on the client and/or the server.
 Or using extensions to web services like WS-Coordination.

+The process of generating the necessary code to interact with a service provider is called `binding`.

+### Service publication and Discovery (UDDI - Universal Description, Discovery, and Integration)

+UDDI was the first framework for services publishing which the purpose is to bring service providers and service requesters together.

+If we know exactly which service providers we want to use we do not need to discover them.

+The same way if we know exactly which service requesters we want to bind our service provider to, there is no need to publish it.

+#### Workflow:

+1. A service provider is published to a UDDI registry
+2. Service requesters can search the registry.
+We do this by searching for elements of the WSDL description or other descriptions of the service provider;
+3. The service requester binds to the service provider and generate the necessary code for the messaging pattern.
+4. The service requester invokes the service.

+Once the service is published to a UDDI Registry, a URI is bound to it.
+And its information is encapsulated in elements which can be categorized in:
+- White pages (businessEntity)
+    - Business name, short description, and contact info;
+- Yellow pages(businessService)
+    - What kind of service it provides;
+- Green pages(bindingTemplate)
+    - Technical details of how to use the service (WSDL);
+    - tModel: Details about the protocol

+UDDI is also a service provider.
+With methods to add, find, and delete services.

+### Service composition (BPEL - Business Process Execution Language)

+BPEL or WS-BPEL is the standard high level composition language for web services.

+Composition is the act of coordinating several services and providing an interface;

+Composing services involves invoking services in a certain order and handling exceptions that may arise.

+Represented with an activity diagram.

+Composed services are invoked with SOAP messages, described by WSDL, and catalogued by UDDI.

+The difference between composition and coordination is that a composition exposes the collection of actions as another service.

+To model how services are coordinated we use sequence and activity diagrams.

+## Rest Services

+Rest - REpresentational State Transfer.

+Client - Server architecture based in a request-response design.

+The communication between components is resource based.
+Which means messages are representations of resources.

+Resource: Any piece of information that is self contained.
+E.g., Documents, images, objects representations.

+Constraints of REST
+- Client-server architecture;
+- Layered system;
+- Interactions must be stateless;
+- Cacheable: Clients can keep a copy of a server response to use in later requests.
+This information is set by the server in order to reduce client calls to a server;
+- Uniform interface of communication between client and server;